MatthiasNickles/fol2asp/README.md

 #### Introduction ####

-fol2asp translates an enconding consisting of First Order Logic (FOL) formulas (under stable model semantics) into an answer set program (a logic program).
-The input can also comprise answer set rules or facts - these are copied unmodified to the output. fol2asp also has preliminary support for the translation of Markov Logic Network (MLN)-style syntax to ASP syntax.
-The resulting answer set program can then be grounded and solved using, e.g., [Clingo](https://potassco.org/clingo/) or [Lparse/Smodels](http://www.tcs.hut.fi/Software/smodels/) (depending to the ASP features used).
+fol2asp translates encondings consisting of First-Order Logic (FOL) formulas (under stable model semantics) into answer set programs (logic programs).
+The input can also comprise answer set rules - these are copied unmodified to the output.
+Besides supporting the usual FOL syntax, fol2asp can also translate Markov Logic Network (MLN)-style hard rules to ASP syntax.

+The resulting answer set program can be grounded and solved using, e.g., [Clingo](https://potassco.org/clingo/) or [Lparse/Smodels](http://www.tcs.hut.fi/Software/smodels/) (depending to the ASP features used).